harshjn/OpenSensorDAQ/README.md

 # OpenSensorDAQ:
 A Fast High resolution (16-bit) analog sensor Analog to Digital conversion and Data acquisition system with low noise characteristics, built in microprocessor for serial communication and modular design for interfacing.

-Circuit Designs by Venkatesh Keshava Reddy @ Nest Consultancy Services.
+Circuit Designs by Venkatesh Keshava Reddy @ Nest Consultancy Services, Bangalore.

+[comment]: <> (Price of the board - INR 15000/- without Taxes. )

 Electronic transducers utilizing Wheatstone bridge configurations serve as the foundation for numerous sensing methodologies, including strain gauges, pressure transducers, and load cells.
 These impedance-based sensors operate on the principle of resistance variation converted to measurable voltage differentials.